geoserver/geoserver/doc/en/user/source/gettingstarted/web-admin-quickstart/index.rst

 =======================================

-The *Web Administration Tool* is a web-based application used to configure all aspects of GeoServer, from adding data to changing service settings.
+The *Web Administration Tool* is a web-based application used to configure all aspects of GeoServer, from adding and publishing data to changing service settings.

-The web admin tool is accessed via a web browser at ``http://<host>:<port>/geoserver`` ( http://localhost:8080/geoserver/web for a default installation on the local host).
+The web admin tool is accessed via a web browser at ``http://<host>:<port>/geoserver`` (for a default installation on the local host the link is http://localhost:8080/geoserver/web ).
 When the app starts it displays the public Welcome page.

 .. figure:: web-admin.png